kevinolega/callcentertrainingtips/_posts/2019-07-03-perform-observe.md

 He said this is an image of what it's like at work.

-The people who are performing get paid really.
+The people who are performing get paid really well.

 And the people who are not performing don't get paid.